 The Somerset Local Authorities Civil Contingencies Partnership is made up of Somerset County and the five District Councils.
-The Civil Contingencies Unit (CCU) is the hub of the Partnership based at County Hall.
-The Unit promotes community resilience within Communities across Somerset and is the first point of contact for local authority services required during emergencies.
+The Civil Contingencies Unit (CCU) is the hub of the Partnership based at County Hall, Taunton.
+The Unit promotes community resilience in communities across Somerset and is the first point of contact for local authority services required during emergencies.

 The voluntary agencies below are known as the Somerset Emergency Voluntary Agencies Group (SEVAG).
 It is a group of approximately 20 voluntary agencies who accept volunteers, give them resilience training, make checks for working with children and vulnerable people, and take part in exercises with responding agencies.
 SEVAG volunteers are available for callout to help the Civil Contingencies Unit with response and recovery in emergencies across Somerset.